MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class2/module1/module1.rst.txt

 .. note :: It is time to configure the NGINX+ instances in order to publish Arcadia application (main and back pods)

 **Configure the Controller**

+.. warning :: For all the commands below, there are CASE SENSITIVE

 #.
 Connect to the controller (admin@nginx-udf.internal / admin123!)
 #.
 Click on top ``left corner icon`` and ``Services``